tkgktyk/WimaxHelperForAterm/README.md

 WimaxHelperForAterm
 ===================
 This is an Eclipse project files as an Android application.
-It has functions to talk to Atem WiMAX routers. (now supports WM3800R only.)
+It has functions to talk to Aterm WiMAX routers. (now supports WM3800R only.)

 This is opend in GitHub because tkgktyk gets some chance as follows.<br>
 	1. Study Git<br>